Panther Gorge Rock Climbing

 |Shared By:||Kevin MudRat MacKenzie on Jul 16, 2014|

-There are a total of 80 routes (click for spreadsheet of routes) in Panther Gorge; 43 new routes have been added on Marcy and Haystack during the last few years including 11 ice climbing routes.
-Rock climbing routes range from 5.3 to 10a YDS with most falling between 5.7 and 5.9.
+There are a total of 80 routes (click for spreadsheet of routes) in Panther Gorge; 60+ new routes have been added on Marcy and Haystack during the last few years including 23 ice/mixed climbing routes.
+Rock climbing routes range from 5.3 to .11d YDS with most falling between 5.7 and 5.9.
 Ice/mixed routes go up to WI5/M5+.
 Earlier routes not listed here may be found in Adirondack Rock.

 For detailed descriptions of the gorge, trip reports and other resources visit Adirondackmountaineering.com .

-- Mosaic Collection : High resolution distance photos or aerials with inset detail photos and route line may be displayed or downloaded.
+*Mosaic Collection;cid=7C2FB7A58FF611DF - High resolution distance photos or aerials with inset detail photos and route line may be displayed or downloaded.
 This also includes about 70 slides, but you may display by filename and scroll to the technical lines.
 Each route begins with panther_gorge.
 The naming convention generally follows this layout: “panther_gorge_AREA (Marcy or Haystack)_ASPECT_ROUTE NAME.jpg” .

 Articles on Panther Gorge

 * The Secrets of Panther Gorge in the Sept./Oct. issue of Adirondac Magazine